chelh/VBASync/README.md

 To build the tool, you will need to download [`VBACompressionCodec.dll`](https://github.com/chelh/VBACompressionCodec/releases), and drop it in the solution’s root directory.

 <h2>License</h2>
-Copyright &copy; 2017 Chelsea Hughes
+Copyright © 2017 Chelsea Hughes

 You may use this software for any purpose and alter it freely.
 You may redistribute it subject to these restrictions:

-1. You must not misrepresent the software's origin.
+ 1. Don’t misrepresent the software’s origin.
-2. Altered versions must be clearly marked as such, and must not be misrepresented as the original.
+ 2. Clearly mark any altered versions, and don’t misrepresent them as the original.
-3. This notice must remain intact in any source code distribution.
+ 3. Keep this notice intact when you distribute the software’s source code.

 This software is provided “as-is,” without any express or implied warranty.
 In no event will I be held liable for any damages arising from the use of this software.